NVIDIA-RTX/NRD/README.md

 **[REBLUR]** If more performance is needed, consider using `enablePerformanceMode = true`.

 **[REBLUR]** *REBLUR* expects hit distances in a normalized form.
-To avoid mismatching, `REBLUR_FrontEnd_GetNormHitDist` must be used for normalization.
+To avoid mismatching, `NRD.hlsli/REBLUR_FrontEnd_GetNormHitDist` must be used for normalization.
 Normalization parameters should be passed into *NRD* as `HitDistanceParameters` for internal hit distance denormalization.
 Some tweaking can be needed here, but in most cases default `HitDistanceParameters` works well. *REBLUR* outputs denoised normalized hit distance, which can be used by the application as ambient or specular occlusion (AO & SO) (see unpacking functions from `NRD.hlsli`).

 **[REBLUR/RELAX]** Antilag parameters need to be carefully tuned.
 Initial integration should be done with disabled antilag.

 **[RELAX]** *RELAX* works well with signals produced by *RTXDI* or very clean high RPP signals.
 The Sweet Home of *RELAX* is *RTXDI* sample.
-Please, consider getting familiar with this application.

 **[SIGMA]** Using "blue" noise helps to minimize shadow shimmering and flickering.
 It works best if the pattern has limited number of animated frames (4-8) or it is static on the screen.

-**[SIGMA]** *SIGMA* can be used for multi-light shadow denoising if applied "per light". `SigmaSettings::stabilizationStrength` can be set to `0` to disable temporal history.
+**[SIGMA]** *SIGMA* can be used for multi-light shadow denoising if applied "per light". `maxStabilizedFrameNum` can be set to `0` to disable temporal history.
 It provides the following benefits:
  - light count independent memory usage
  - no need to manage history buffers for lights